ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Registry Setting Method | Group Policy Objects & SCCM | The Agency may utilise management solutions such as Group Policy Objects and SCCM to implement and modify user and computer registry settings to comply with ACSC Windows and Office 365 Pro Plus hardening guides.
+Registry Setting Method | Group Policy Objects & MECM | The Agency may utilise management solutions such as Group Policy Objects and MECM to implement and modify user and computer registry settings to comply with ACSC Windows and Office 365 Pro Plus hardening guides.

 ### Applications